- 1 Introduction

 (ii) Guaranteed regular income

-As the name suggests only the Senior Citizen of India fulfills the following conditions may open an account
+As the name suggests, only the Senior Citizen of India fulfilling the following conditions may open an account

-- Any Senior Citizen completed the age of sixty years or above may open the account
+- Any Senior Citizen completing the age of sixty years or above may open an account

-- Or any retirees opted for Voluntary Retirement Scheme (VRS) or superannuation and fall in the age bracket of 55 -60 years may open the account.
-Account must be opened within one month of the date of receipt of the retirement benefits.
-Also, have to submit the proof of date of disbursal of such retirement benefit(s) along with an employer’s certificate indicating the details of retirement on superannuation or otherwise.
+- Or any retirees opted for Voluntary Retirement Scheme (VRS) or superannuation and fall into the age bracket of 55 -60 years may open an account.
+Accounts must be opened within one month of the date of receipt of the retirement benefits.
+Also, have to submit proof of the date of disbursal of such retirement benefit(s) along with an employer’s certificate indicating the details of retirement on superannuation or otherwise.

-An Individual may open more than one account under this Scheme.
-But the deposits in all such accounts taken together should not exceed the maximum limit of Rupees Fifteen Lakhs Only.
+Individuals may open more than one account under this Scheme.
+But deposits in all such accounts taken together should not exceed the maximum limit of Rupees Fifteen Lakhs Only.